-- UNAHOTELS Capotaormina is a gorgeous hotel set on a peninsula poking out into the sea, providing the best panoramic ocean views you can find.
-In addition to the beautiful pool area set against a dramatic cliff, guests can also enjoy the luxury of a private beach.
-Those wishing to explore the local town can take advantage of the free shuttle bus that will take you straight to the town centre.
+UNAHOTELS Capotaormina is a gorgeous hotel set on a peninsula poking out into the sea, providing the best panoramic ocean views of Giardini Naxos Bay and Isola Bella Island.
+In addition to the beautiful pool area set against a dramatic cliff, guests can also enjoy the luxury of a private beach🔍FIND BEST HOTELS IN TAORMINA

-To the south-east is the ancient city of Syracuse.
-So historically significant that the city as a whole holds UNESCO World Heritage status, the city is a must-visit for anyone with a love of classical history and culture.
+To the southeast is the ancient city of Syracuse.
+So historically significant that the city as a whole holds UNESCO Heritage status, the city is a must-visit for anyone with a love of classical history and culture.